Skolkovo Innovation Center: History and work

 In March 2010, Vekselberg announced the necessity of developing a special legal code for Skolkovo and emphasized the need to offer a tax holiday lasting 5–7 years.
 In April 2010, Russian President Dmitry Medvedev charged the government with working out legal, administrative, tax, and customs regulations for Skolkovo.
 In May 2010, Medvedev introduced two bills regulating working conditions in Skolkovo.
-The bills were adopted by the State Duma in September of that year and on 28 September 2010, the President of the Russian Federation signed the bills into federal law.
+The bills were adopted by the State Duma in September of that year and on 28 September 2010, Medvedev signed the bills into federal law.
 In August 2010, Medvedev introduced a bill easing migratory policies in regards to Skolkovo.

 Visa policies for foreign nationals

 On 20 August 2010, a new government decree regulating visas for participants of the Skolkovo project was published.
 According to this decree, specialized and highly skilled foreign nationals who arrive in Russia with the purpose of securing employment at Skolkovo will be granted a visa for a term of up to 30 days.
 In the event of successful job placement they can then obtain a work visa for a term of 3 years.